-You can learn more about natural gas in the following comprehensive suite of pages, which detail the many aspects of natural gas, from formation to extraction to end use, including associated environmental impacts.
+You can learn more about natural gas in the following comprehensive suite of pages, which detail the many aspects of gas, from formation to extraction to end use, including associated environmental impacts.

 How natural gas is formed

-Natural gas is a product of decomposed organic matter, typically from ancient marine microorganisms, deposited over the past 550 million years.
+Methane gas is a product of decomposed organic matter, typically from ancient marine microorganisms, deposited over the past 550 million years.

 Shale gas and other unconventional sources of natural gas

 Unconventional natural gas, which includes shale gas, tight gas, coal bed methane, and methane hydrates, has been more difficult and costly to exploit than conventional deposits—but the economics are changing.
 Hydraulic fracturing (or "fracking") has made some of these sources much easier to access than ever before, changing the character of energy markets and complicating our efforts to respond to climate change.

 Natural gas flaring, processing, and transportation

 The United States has an extensive and complex network of gas wells, processing facilities, and pipelines.
 In addition to safety concerns, methane leaks from wells, as well as transmission and distribution pipelines, are a significant source of global warming emissions.